Nintendo Switch has best selling week ever in US thanks to Black Friday, Cyber Monday

 At one point, before the shopping chaos started, you could get it for just $180, $120 off its retail price of $300.

-That good news follows on the success of the eagerly anticipated Super Smash Bros., which Nintendo says is the most preordered Switch game ever, as well as the most preordered in its series.
+The news follows the success of the eagerly anticipated Super Smash Bros., which Nintendo says is the most preordered Switch game ever, as well as the most preordered in its series.
 The game is expected to ship on Friday, Dec.
 7.

 Discuss: Nintendo Switch has best selling week ever in US thanks to Black Friday, Cyber Monday